 Marni's looks for next season are post-pop art graphic, featuring architectural shapes, big shapes and bold, contrasting monotones.

 With its oversized structural silhouette, big polka dots and graphic prints, the collection would make a great coloring book — except then you'd miss all the textures: fur, satin, velvet and sequins.

 Pants are super-wide with an added element, a sort of wing or fin down the outside seam, as if they were a 1950s Cadillac.
 They are worn with layered tops, like a canary yellow apron-top with black straps over a forest green T-shirt.

-Dresses had a layered tunic feel, in unorthodox color combinations and with bold cutouts: a royal blue dress over a yellow-perforated tunic topping a final red layer.
+Dresses were layered, often in unorthodox color combinations and with bold cutouts: a royal blue dress was worn over a yellow-perforated tunic topping a final red layer.
 When long, sleeves hung exaggeratedly over the hands.
-Sometimes contrasting sequins peeked out of the hemline cutouts, creating a sculptural element.
+Sometimes contrasting sequins peeked out of the hemline cutouts, creating a sculptural effect.

 Handbags, in unusual shapes like a folded tulip, have chunky chains that can be wrapped around the wrist like bracelets.
 A big bow sits on the shoulder in larger cross-body models — integrated as part of the geometry.
 Square-toed shoes finish the looks.